dylan-lang/binary-data/documentation/source/reference.rst

    :parameter packet: The byte vector as ``<sequence>``.
    :parameter #rest rest: An instance of ``<object>``.
    :value result: An instance of the given frame-type.
-   :value consumed-bits: The amount of bits consumed as ``<integer>``
+   :value consumed-bits: The number of bits consumed as ``<integer>``

 .. generic-function:: read-frame
    :open:

-   Converts a given string as an instance of the given leaf frame type.
+   Converts a given string to an instance of the given leaf frame type.

    :signature: read-frame *frame-type* *string* => *frame*